T cell development, regulation, and plasticity,

 2-photon microscopy image of 1 section through a lymph node.

-Left: a portion of cells in the Germinal Center got a different color at the start of experiment.
+Left: a portion of cells in the Germinal Center got a different color at the start of the experiment.
 Colors are by endogenous fluorescence via Confetti reporter

 Right: 2 germinal centers (red & green) seen at a later time-point (~several days-weeks).
 Similar color means ‘clonal expansion’ of those cells.